huntfx/MouseTracks/README.md

 <b>Known Issues:</b>
  - (Windows) The keyboard tracking doesn't work on certain applications
- - Heavy hard drive usage may cause the script to occasionally jump
+ - Heavy hard drive usage where the page file is stored may cause the script to occasionally jump

  <b>Help Needed:</b>
  - Help decide on a more interesting name than "Mouse Tracks"